PolaricServer/docs/docs/setup.rst

 Basic server settings
 ---------------------

 If you choose *'Server Config'* in the menu, you will now see a set of fields that can be filled in or changed.
-They are fairly self-explanatory.
-If you haven't set the callsign yet, now is a good time.
+They are fairly self-explanatory. **Important:** If you haven't set the callsign yet, now is a good time.
 'NOCALL' is default but should set your own!
 The other settings are more optional.
 They are as follows:

 * **Igate settings**. *Polaric-aprsd* is capable of running as a igate if required.
-If you set up the server with both internet and TNC/Radio it *may* be useful to activate the igate.
-Don't activate it if you don't need it.
+If you set up the server with both internet and TNC/Radio it *may* be useful to activate the igate. *Don't activate it if you don't need it*.
 The igate use the channels which are marked as the primary RF and APRS-IS channels (in channel-setup).
 Make sure that these channels are correctly configured *before* you activate the igate.

 * **Connection to another Polaric Server instance** (over APRS) for remote control and synchronization of SAR information (alias, tags, etc..).
 Servers to be connected, need to agree on a common secret (authentication key). *This is for advanced users*.